|In-state Tuition (per semester hour, unless noted)||$318|

 |% Of Alumni Who Give $$$ to School||16|

 - Popular business degree has an entrepreneurial focus.

 - First accredited black college west of the Mississippi River.

 - Formed and manages the nation’s first Speech and Debate League for Historically Black Colleges and Universities.

 - Now offering three fully online degree programs.

 WILEY COLLEGE WAS FOUNDED by the Freedman’s Aid Society in 1873 to train teachers for careers in African American elementary and secondary schools.
 Today, Wiley has a focused curriculum that includes 15 distinct degree programs.

-Recent milestones at Wiley College include the expansion of its program offerings to include three fully online degree programs, the opening of the Student Success Academy to impact the achievement and persistence of new students through intensive advisement and coaching, and being named one of a few colleges by the state of Texas to help launch its Teacher Preparation Initiative to help train future educators to promote a “college-going” culture in their classrooms and to teach in a manner that allows students to be college-ready.
+Recent milestones at Wiley College include the expansion of program offerings to include three fully online degree programs and the opening of the Student Success Center to impact the achievement and persistence of new students through intensive advisement and coaching.
+Through the College’s partnership with the UNCF Career Pathways Initiative and the Strada Education Network, students are earning certification in hard skills and receiving hands-on and guided career planning to help them stay on track and persist to earn their college degree.